 The UKFL© aims to provide a flyball environment that allows all members to feel included within the sport.
 All members upon joining the UKFL© are expected to have read and appreciated the rules of the League.
 This will ensure all members are in complete knowledge of their expectations as a member relevant to the Code of Conduct.
-The UKFL© rules are applicable at all times whilst within the grounds of a sanctioned event and any UKFL © communication.
+The UKFL© rules including the code of conduct are applicable at all times whilst within the grounds of a sanctioned event and any UKFL© communication.